rakukanteki/rakukanteki/README.md

 <hr>

 ## Experience:
-- Research Assistant at Qatar University.
-Field of Interest: **Computer Vision, Natural Language Processing, Machine Learning**.
-- I actively engage in __Machine Learning and Data Science__ competitions on Kaggle and have solved over 250 coding problems across LeetCode and Codeforces.
-- AI Trainer at ___Outlier___ helped in training AI models by assisting with coding and math-related tasks.
+Research Assistant at Qatar University with interests in AI and Autonomous Systems.
+Active participant in ML and Data Science competitions on Kaggle and solved 250+ problems on LeetCode and Codeforces.
+Former AI Trainer at Outlier, assisting in coding and math tasks.
+Currently leading Software & Automation Team for Project Hangor 1.0 in RoboSub 2025, Irvine, California, hosted by RoboNation.
 <hr>

 ## Achievements: